 The three fields are Manufacturer Lot (MFGLOTNUM), Shelf Life (Days) (SHELFLIFE), and Expiration Date (USEBY) and they exist in the INVLOT table as persistent fields.
 They also exist in MATRECTRANS but as non-persistent fields and as you can see, they are read-only.

 The records in the INVLOT table are created by Maximo automatically.
 The primary key used by Maximo is ITEMNUM, LOTNUM, LOCATION (storeroom) and SITEID.
-It is a SITE based object with an Organization level autokey for the LOTNUM attribute.
+It is a SITE based object with an A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More level autokey for the LOTNUM attribute.
 It is best to use the autokey for the Lot field (LOTNUM) as it gives an indication of relative age of two lots for the same item and there are some circumstances when it will be created automatically, if you leave it empty.

 When you use the action Change Inspection Status there is no access to these three fields, although this table is also based on the MATRECTRANS object, it is likely the INVLOT fields will still be read-only.